luxonis/depthai-hardware/NG2092_OAK-D-IoT-40/README.md

 # Overview

-This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://docs.luxonis.com/projects/hardware/en/latest/pages/BW2099.html?highlight=som%20pro) BW2099 DepthAI SoM.
+This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://docs.luxonis.com/projects/hardware/en/latest/pages/BW2099.html?highlight=som%20pro) BW2099 OAK SoM.
 The OAK-D-IoT-40 baseboard features the following:

 - 2x OV9282 depth cameras
 - 1x IMX378 color camera